 Enrichment and Extra curricular

 At Hobart we believe that education does not stop within lessons.
 We are very proud of our strong tradition of enrichment and extra-curricular events that take place.
 The activities offered enhance our school curriculum, giving students further opportunities to learn new skills or knowledge, and broaden their experience.
+You can find the latest timetables for extra curricular opportunities above, including for PE.

 We run a wide range of clubs and activities at lunchtime and after school.
 This includes sports clubs, Science club, Geography council, Art, Music groups, chess, reading, darts and ICT and lots more.